patrickbucher/stat/notizen/ipython.md

 - `%paste`: paste code from the clipboard
 - `%cpaste`: paste multiple code snippets interactively, end with `--`
 - `%run`: run a script and keep the loaded symbols in the REPL
-- `%timeit`: benchmark the execution time of a single command
-- `%%timeit`: benchmark the execution time of a multi-line code section
 - `%history`: display the command history
     - `%history -n 1-4`: display from the first to the fourth command
 - `%rerun`: run a part of the history again